 “I want girls to be okay working with people from different cultures who don’t look like they do.
 When they see different color skin, it is not negative.
 Accept it, acknowledge it, and appreciate the person for who they are.”

 The success of the first Celebrate You event propelled the Girls Are Powerful Organization to expand its curriculum and events.
-Over the past seven years, the organization has conducted hundreds of events serving more than 3,500 girls and young women ages 6-17 of all races and economic backgrounds, while openly embracing diverse identifies and lived experiences from across Minnesota and the country.
+Over the past ten years, the organization has conducted hundreds of events serving more than 5,000 girls and young women ages 6-17 of all races and economic backgrounds while openly embracing diverse identities and lived experiences from across Minnesota and the country.

-Today, through carefully curated initiatives, Girls Are Powerful provides girls and young women (and their parents/caregivers) with the information and experiences to help them thrive.
+Through carefully curated initiatives, Girls Are Powerful has provided girls and young women (and their parents/caregivers) with the information and experiences to help them thrive.
 Examples:

 – Youth Conferences encourage all girls to love and celebrate their personal power through group activities designed to develop confidence, self-awareness, and strength of character.